zzz6519003/substrate-how-to-guides/how-to-substrate/docs/101/basic-pallet-integration.md

 ## Goal

-Learn the steps needed to integrate a simple pallet to your runtime.
+Learn the steps needed to integrate a pallet to your runtime.

 ## Use cases